ConduceInc/conduce-python-api/doc/source/conduce-entities.rst

 Creating entities
 -----------------

-Entities are created from user data.
+An entity is a series of samples that describe the state of and object over a period of time.
+A sample is the representation of an entity's momentary state.
+Samples are created from user data.
 The data should describe people or things that exist in some location during some time span.
 Data can be ingested from static files with thousands of records or real-time streams that provide state updates in real-time.
 As an example we'll ingest the following real-time shipment data into an existing dataset named ``shipments``:

 .. list-table:: Source data: real-time shipment status
    :header-rows: 1